mecerrato1/closewithmario-mobile/docs/CODEBASE_SUMMARY.md

 9. **Fixed crash issues** - Various stability improvements
 10. **Fixed menu layout** - Profile menu positioning and styling

+#### 📱 Apple App Store Compliance (Dec 11)
+11. **Updated permission descriptions** for Apple approval
+    - Microphone: "Close With Mario uses your microphone to record voice notes on leads, such as when you want to add spoken updates instead of typing."
+    - Contacts: "Close With Mario uses your contacts only when you choose to save a lead into your device's address book."
+    - Photo Library: "Close With Mario uses your photo library only when you choose an image for your profile picture."
+    - Camera: "Close With Mario uses your camera only when you take a profile picture so your team can recognize your account."
+    - All descriptions now explain the specific use case and user benefit

 #### Technical Implementation
 - New `useAiLeadAttention` hook queries Supabase directly (no slow API)
 - `AiAttentionData` type with `badge`, `priority`, `needsAttention`, `reason`, `suggestedAction`